mariru27/Trustme/README.md

   </a>

-Generator of cryptographic certificates for signing documents.
+<h4>Generator of cryptographic certificates for signing documents.<h4>

 <i>Here you can see a demo (in romanian) <i> ---> https://drive.google.com/file/d/1krjzHhJHSYDJBrg1pDYDhvHwFY9H_oph/view?fbclid=IwAR3amCebgrxOqtJj8ovZ6zi3C-eqCoi-JNgZc2jTBwy79eFFHMlPlrtfRxs